[pardot-form id="45" title="STM Email Form"]

 Example: Central Bucks School District’s Annual Benefit Concert for Save The Music

-Since 2005, the Central Bucks School District in Doylestown, PA has held a benefit concert for Save The Music.
-Organized by the faculty, students and community, these performances have raised over $200,000 for music education.
-Over the years, they have been able to fund full music programs at deserving schools in New Orleans and in Newark, New Jersey.
-Though they weren’t able to perform in person this year, they were still able to organize a virtual show.
+Since 2005, the Central Bucks School District in Doylestown, PA has held an annual benefit concert for Save The Music.
+Organized by the faculty, students and community, these performances have raised over $350,000 for music education.
+Over the years, they have been able to fully fund new music programs at schools in New Orleans, LA; Newark, NJ; Philadelphia, PA; Baltimore, MD; and Mississippi.
 Click here to learn more about their inspiring story.

 Conclusion